TeamSHIRO/KURO/docs/kuro_boot_protocol.md

 After all the necessary setup is done, the bootloader then transfers control to the entry point of the executable, which is specified in the ELF header.

-Example of a KURO executable memory layout:
+Example of a KURO executable memory layout (with the stack being above the executable):

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="res/kuro_exec_mem_dark.png">